jw3/pigpio-vl53l1x/README.md

 The `example/driver` executable will perform a simple usage of the sensor

-Can pass in the timing budget (us) and interval (ms) as arg 1 and 2 respectively
+Can pass in the timing budget and interval (both in ms) as arg 1 and 2 respectively

 So for example, `driver 20 24`